Sustainable Action Fund

 This student-funded program empowers students to make change happen by creating self-directed sustainability projects on campus.

 Attending an Idea Lab is your first step to get to know the SAF program and apply for a grant.
 At an Idea Lab, you’ll meet members of the SAF team, and learn how to navigate the grant application submission process.
-Winter Quarter Idea Labs will be held in Miller Hall 113 at 4pm on:

 Want to learn more about what the SAF is up to?